-Also on the subject of Carnival, walking around Italy today we try the potato wedges, also called Neapolitan staples.
-Fluffy sweet pancakes typical of Carnival and St. Joseph, with potatoes in the dough, that give these pancakes an exaggerated softness.
+Also on the subject of Carnival, walking around Italy today we try the chock-full of potatoes, also called Neapolitan staples.
+Soft sweet pancakes typical of Carnival and St. Joseph, with the potatoes in the dough, that give these pancakes an exaggerated softness.
 Actually, potato-based wedges are not only found in Campania, but also in other regions, like Sardinia, where they take other forms and other names (zippulas property).
 Carnival's fried sweets, In fact, are purely regional recipes, that have in common the simplicity of the ingredients (eggs, milk, flour, butter, sugar, peel of citrus fruits) and the fact of being, almost always, fried in oil or lard.

 If you take a look at my article on REGIONAL DESSERT RECIPES FOR CARNIVAL, i'm sure you'll find inspiration between struffoli, chatter, castagnole, acciuleddos property, apple pancakes, Sicilian ricotta ravioli and much more.
-To help you, I also shot a short video tutorial that you can find on my Vimeo Canal.
+To help you, i shot even a short video tutorial che you can find on my Vimeo Canal.